-And yet the furniture purchase market dwarves rentals, accounting for 97% of the industry in the US.
+And yet the furniture purchase market towers over furniture rental, accounting for 97% of the industry in the US.
 Should it remain this way?
-We’ve dug up some numbers to estimate the total cost of brand new furniture — and suggest a better way.
+We’ve dug up some numbers to estimate the total cost of brand new furniture – and suggest a better way to go.

 ‘What would you do with $10,000?’
 You’ve probably been asked this question a few times or thought of it, but never would your answer have been: ‘I would buy furniture’.
 And yet, many of us end up spending around this amount on furniture over a fairly short period of time.

 If you’re ever in the market for new furniture, try running the numbers.
 Simultaneously, run through your list of answers to the question, ‘What would you do with $10,000?’.
 Bitcoin?
 Pay off a loan?
 Invest in an index fund?
 Or a startup?
 Do you still want to buy that sleeper sofa?

 Eventual Cost: Around $60,000 if you bought Bitcoin around 12 months ago.